plone/training/angular.rst

 Despite our very bad looking rendering, any content stored in our Plone backend can be requested locally.

-The same goes with default views, like:
+The same goes for default views, like:

 - ``http://localhost:4200/@@sitemap``
 - ``http://localhost:4200/news/@@search?SearchableText=News``